 - to correctional institutions or law enforcement officials; or

-- as part of a “limited data set” (see page 4)
+- as part of a “limited data set” (as explained above).

-We require you to submit your request in writing.
-You must state the time period for which you want to receive the accounting, which may not be longer than six years and may not begin any sooner than April 14, 2003.
+You are required to submit your request in writing, as explained at the end of this Notice.
+You must state the time period for which you want to receive the accounting, which may not be longer than six years.
+You may receive the list in paper or electronic form.
 The first accounting you request in a 12-month period will be free.
 We may charge you for responding to any additional requests in that same period.
+We will inform you of any costs before you will be charged anything.

 Right to request restrictions.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
 For example, you could ask that we not use or disclose information to a family member about a surgery you had.